Certain hiring decisions are easy.

 Let’s start with the payroll aspect.
 The real power in hiring an outsourced CMO is that you don’t have to pay for all of the added expenses that come with an employee.
 There’s no payroll tax, 401(k) match, health insurance, vacation time, sick days, training costs, office space, or equipment.
 This alone can save you thousands of dollars per month (when compared to hiring a full-time CMO).

-Then there’s the fact that a good outsourced CMO will help lower your marketing expenses by eliminating the need for some of the current tools, software, and inefficient funnels that you’re currently using.
+Then there’s the fact that a good outsourced CMO will help lower your marketing expenses by eliminating the need for some of the current digital marketing tools, software, and inefficient funnels that you’re currently using.

 There’s also the benefit of predictability.
 Many outsourced CMOs operate on a flat-fee basis.
 (Others charge an hourly rate, but can generally pinpoint a precise range of how many hours they’ll work on a weekly or monthly basis.)
 This permits you to plan your budget.
 You know exactly what you’re paying ahead of time and don’t have to worry about what’s coming your way.